 - The chemistry between Clark and Tom was just perfect.
 They are “cool guy friends” and it didn’t feel forced.
 Usually I hate how forced the friendship is between the boyfriends of besties.

 - I also liked that Andie and Clark were not all consumed with love.
 I mean I liked the romance but it is just part of the whole story.

 - The scavenger hunt theme was awesome.
 Why are my friends not having one?

 - The book is sooooo long.
 It is a YA contemporary, it need not be over 400 pages.
 At times I just wanted to give up.

 - There were places where the pace of the story fell and I just couldn’t keep myself awake.
 And then all of a sudden it ends.
 Sigh.

 - The story line is super predictable and there is nothing that you have not read elsewhere.

 - I never got how the father – daughter dynamic improved.
 I mean they did have years of strained relationship, and a couple of dinners made it all good?
 Hmm. maybe I am over thinking this.

 Despite its flaws, The Unexpected Everything is definitely a cool YA contemporary that glorifies friendship and is perfect for a summer beach read or a snuggled up read on a rainy afternoon.
 I will definitely read Morgan Matson’s other books, if they were a tad shorter than this one.

-Have you read this book?
+Have you read The Unexpected Everything?
 Have you found any other book of the author’s and liked them?
 Do you believe in Murphy’s law?
 Let us chat.